What is anxiety?

 Generalized Anxiety Disorder (GAD) is characterized by chronic and exaggerated worry and tension, much more than the typical anxiety that most people experience in their daily lives.
 People may have trembling, twitching, muscle tension, nausea, irritability, poor concentration, depression, fatigue, headaches, light-headedness, breathlessness or hot flashes.

 Panic Disorder: People with panic disorder have panic attacks with feelings of terror that strike suddenly and repeatedly with no warning.
 During the attacks, individuals may feel like they can't breathe, have lost control, are having a heart attack or even that they are dying.
 Physical symptoms may include chest pain, dizziness, nausea, sweating, tingling or numbness, and a racing heartbeat.
 Some people will have one isolated attack, while others will develop a long term panic disorder; either way, there is often high anxiety between attacks because there is no way of knowing when the next one will occur.
-Panic disorders are twice as common in women as men, and often begin early in adulthood.
+Panic disorders often begin early in adulthood.
 Many people with panic disorder also suffer from agoraphobia (abnormal fear of open or public places.).
 See more on Panic Attacks.

 Phobias are often fears of a particular object or situation.
 Commonly feared objects and situations in specific phobias include animals, tunnels, water and heights.
 The most common specific phobia is fear of public speaking.